Kentucky Layoffs — July 2004

 Largest Layoffs

-Topping the list was Continental Tire North America Incorporated Mayfield Plant at its Kentucky facility, reporting 915 affected workers.
+The biggest impact was at Continental Tire North America Incorporated Mayfield Plant at its Mayfield facility, reporting 915 affected workers.
 Brown & Williamson Tobacco followed with 242 workers.

 Trend & Outlook